The Flasher

 Ardyth published four more novels in the following years: The Spur (Julian Messner, 1951), a fictionalized account of the final days of Abraham Lincoln’s assassin, John Wilkes Booth; Good Morning, Young Lady (Houghton Mifflin, 1953), a coming-of-age novel set in the Old West; Up Home (Houghton Mifflin, 1955), continuing the story of Linnea Ecklund; and Marry Me, Carry Me (Houghton Mifflin, 1956), inspired by the early years of her mother’s marriage in Park City, Utah.
 Good Morning, Young Lady was also a Literary Guild selection and has remained one of Ardyth’s most popular novels.

 About a year after her husband’s death in 1962, Ardyth moved to New York to try to continue her writing career.
 She loved New York with its vibrant cultural life, and she met many interesting people, including the writer Anzia Yezierska and the English witch Sybil Leek.
-However, she was unable to find a publisher for her new novels and plays, and she returned to Portland in early 1965.
+However, she was unable to find a publisher for her new novels and plays, and she returned to Portland in late 1964 or very early 1965.

 In 1969, Ardyth moved to a farmhouse owned by her nephew in rural Polk County, Oregon, which she named Sunnycroft (after her nephew, H. G. "Sonny" Olsen).
 There, living with her African Grey parrot Mojo, she continued to write and entertain guests.
 But she was a city girl at heart, and after a few years she returned to Portland.